wbuchwalter/ng2-redux/docs/intro-tutorial.md

 ### Actions

-There are two events to which we want our application to respond: Clicking the increment and decrement buttons.
+There are two events to which we want our application to respond: clicking the increment and decrement buttons.
 We will model these as Redux `action`s.

 At any given time, the current value of the count will be modelled as the `reduction`